 Georgian — a long British period between 1714 and 1830, named after the kings George I, George II, George III and George IV.
 The term is useful when talking about the items from the period as it both describes the age (dates) and the style (the look).
 Georgian period is defined by a very pronounced Neoclassical style (influenced by ancient Greece and Rome) in architecture, furniture and smaller household products.
 As the period progresses, the style proportions and aesthetics change from robust to elegant and back.

 Regency — a period between 1811-1820 when the British King George III was unfit to rule due to his ill health.
-His son, later the King George IV, acted as the Prince Regent.
+His son, later King George IV, acted as the Prince Regent.
 The main reason Regency is used in describing a product is because it defines a very particular style — a refined Neoclassical style.
 So it is possible that if the product in our opinion dates to the 1810s but the style is pretty generic and is not representative of the period, we may prefer not to use the term Regency in the description.

 Late Georgian — typically this term refers to the period from around 1800 to 1837.
 But technically it ends in 1830 with the rule of George IV.
-Although it is a name of a period, we often use it in order to help describing a style of an item.
+Although it is a name of a period, we often use it in order to help describe a style of an item.
 Late Georgian products are Neoclassical in style but of a much more robust appearance and chunky proportions, as opposed to the elegant Regency for example.

 William IV — a short British period between 1830-1837, the rule of the King William IV.
 It’s name is significant for describing a style, as it implies a Neoclassical style with heavy proportions; one step before Victorian heavy opulence.